Penang Chinese Chamber of Commerce: History

-Around 1948 The Penang Chinese Chamber of Commerce donated 7,770 Straits dollars for the establishment of a Chinese consulate which was eventually closed in January 1950;
+Around 1948 The Penang Chinese Chamber of Commerce donated 7,770 Straits dollars for the establishment of a Chinese consulate which was eventually closed in January 1950.

-The Chamber is now one of the strongest commercial institutions in Malaysia in terms of membership and organizational and functional characteristic that is well recognized by both the public and private sectors.
+The Chamber, now one of the strongest commercial institutions in Malaysia in terms of membership and organizational and functional characteristics, is well recognized by both the public and private sectors.
 In 2003, the Registrar of Society of Malaysia (ROS) presented the Award Certificate of Excellent Society to the Chamber.
 It has also been awarded the ISO 9001:2000 Quality Management System (QMS) Certificate in March 2006.